sumonst21/intro-to-python-for-data-science/chapter-2-python-lists/README.md

 Can you tell which ones of the following lines of Python code are valid ways to build a list?

 A. [1, 3, 4, 2] B. [[1, 2, 3], [4, 5, 7]] C. [1 + 2, "a" * 5, 3]

+## List of lists
+As a data scientist, you'll often be dealing with a lot of data, and it will make sense to group some of this data.

+Instead of creating a flat list containing strings and floats, representing the names and areas of the rooms in your house, you can create a list of lists.
+The script on the right can already give you an idea.

+Don't get confused here: "hallway" is a string, while hall is a variable that represents the float 11.25 you specified earlier.